 These days, it seems like the public education system simply always was, but that’s not entirely true.
 It’s a routine that many know as “forced schooling,” and what better term for it?
 Think of the actual necessity of six or more classes each day, Monday through Friday without fail, at least nine months out of the year, for twelve formative years out of every human life.
 Breaking it down that way and then attaching a word like “necessary” seems a bit foolish if you really think about it.
 Is it really necessary?
 And if so, why?
-Whereas there are vague “reasons” attached to the idea of mass public education, it doesn’t make much sense even if you attempt to take it at face value.
+Whereas there are vague “reasons” attached to the idea of mass public education programs, it doesn’t make much sense even if you attempt to take it at face value.

 Of course, the option to agree or disagree with this kind of “necessity” was taken away when public school was made mandatory and laws were passed to assure us that, yes, we do in fact need it.